 Here at Utopian Creations we are bespoke jewellery specialists and it has been the mainstay of our business for over 15 years.
 Sketching forms a solid basis but our designers are also skilled in the traditional art of painting and 3D computer rendering.
 This wide ranging skill set enables us to develop your thoughts and dreams, bringing them to life before your eyes, even before a hammer is struck.

 If you are able to make it in person to our store, we will sit at our design table and go through ideas you may have for your special piece.
 We have a large collection of ethically sourced gems and diamonds in-store and the consultation will give us a chance to look through our collection and give you some information on the different options available.

 If you live interstate, overseas or just find it difficult to make it into our store, the consultation can easily be conducted virtually.
 In our early years of business we were online only and all of our consultations were conducted in this way.
 We are great at asking the right questions and dig deep to bring your design ideas to life.

 Material sourcing is an important part of our design package, even more so due to the ethical and sustainable ideals we strive to meet.
 All parts of the piece must be carefully chosen, both for quality and ethical background, coloured gems, diamonds and precious metals.
 Generally we put a number of options together for you to choose from with detailed information and pricing.
 Over the many years we have been trading we have built strong relationships with a wide range of ethical suppliers.
-When possible we use Australian materials, supporting Australian small scale miners and businesses, for some things like Fairtrade gold we have to go further afield.
+When possible we use Australian materials, supporting Australian small scale miners and businesses, however for some things like Fairtrade gold we have to go further afield.